7-8 minutes reading time. Article Updated: 8th Feb 2022.

 I’m not going to dwell on this point too much, because there’s a danger of finger wagging, and that’s not my goal here.
 Instead I just offer it as a reminder of what I’m sure you already appreciate.

 If you book a plumber, you probably won’t get them over your threshold for under £100.
 Even if the job takes 10 minutes.
 When you hire a “person” it’s easy to think, ‘oh that’s a bit steep’.
-You deal with a person, but it is actually a business.
+You might be dealing with a person, but it is actually a business.
 You’re not just paying their wage.
 I’ve spent thousands of pounds on training – and that is an ongoing process.
 I’ve spent thousands on studio equipment, booths and technology.
 I pay professional subscriptions for accounts software, CRMs, associations, audio and video software, office services, conferences and much more.

 When you book a professional, you’re paying for their expertise and their overhead.
 I for one like to use the word ‘value’.
 I’m from Yorkshire, so value is in my DNA.
 I believe I offer it.
 I’m not the cheapest.
 I’m not the most expensive.
 But there is a ratio in there somewhere of quality versus price.